MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/remove-delete-work-items.md

 <a id="remove"> </a>
 ## Remove work items by changing the State

-By changing the State of a work item to Removed, you effectively remove it from a backlog or board view (product, portfolio, and sprint backlogs, Kanban board, and task boards).
+By changing the State of a work item to Removed, you effectively remove it from a backlog or board view (product, portfolio, and sprint backlogs, Kanban board, and taskboards).

 > [!div class="mx-imgBorder"]
 > ![Change State to Removed](_img/move-change-delete/remove-state.png)